ivanag24/TFG-info/README.md

 ## Code

 The repository includes the code organized in the `code` directory:
-- **MaskAlgorithm**: A script containing the first part of the algorithm, which generates the cloud and shadow masks from satellite hyperspectral image sequences.
+- **maskAlgorithm**: A script containing the first part of the algorithm, which generates the cloud and shadow masks from satellite hyperspectral image sequences.
-- **CloudShadowRemovalNet**: A script defining the class that implements a convolutional neural network (CNN) inspired by the U-Net architecture.
+- **cloudShadowRemovalNet**: A script defining the class that implements a convolutional neural network (CNN) inspired by the U-Net architecture.
-- **Main.py**: The main script that integrates the algorithm's functions and executes the complete process.
+- **main.py**: The main script that integrates the algorithm's functions and executes the complete process.
-- **Download.py**: A script to download the Sentinel-2 L1C collection from the Copernicus API.
+- **download.py**: A script to download the Sentinel-2 L1C collection from the Copernicus API.
 To run this script, it is necessary to install the `sentinelhub` package.
 You can install it using:
   ```bash
   pip install sentinelhub